xebia-functional/fetch/docs/src/main/tut/docs.md

 }
 ```

-### TODO Data sources that only support batching
+### Data sources that only support batching

-If your data source only supports querying it in batches, you can implement `fetch` in terms of `fetchMany` using `DataSource#batchingOnly`.
+If your data source only supports querying it in batches, you can implement `fetch` in terms of `batch`.

 ```tut:silent
 implicit object OnlyBatchedSource extends DataSource[Int, Int]{